NACT View 03: Atsushi Watanabe (I'm here project) I Hate Free Hugs

 NACT View is a new series of small projects made by young to mid-career creators working in a variety of genres, such as fine art, design, architecture, and film, that are presented in the Centerʼs public spaces.
 The name of the series is made up of the English acronym for the National Art Center, Tokyo, and the word “view,” whose meanings include “gaze,” “landscape,” “viewpoint,” and “way of thinking.”
 The Center’s public spaces are places that are accessed by a wide range of people, including not only visitors to the exhibitions, but also patrons of the facility’s café, restaurant, and library as well as those who are merely pass through the building.
 By displaying works in these spaces, NACT View strives to give all of the facility’s visitors an opportunity to become more familiar with contemporary expressions in a casual manner.
 Plans are also underway to hold related workshops and talk events.

-A list of materials from the NACT's collection related to the exhibition is available on the OPAC.
-Please click here to see the list on Current Exhibition-related Materials Exhibit page.
+A list of materials related to the exhibition that were introduced in the Art Library are available on the OPAC.
+Please click here to see the list on Past Exhibition-related Materials Exhibit page.